mesosphere/marathon/docs/docs/deployments.md

 # Application Deployments

-Every change in the definition of applications or groups in marathon is performed as a deployment.
+Every change in the definition of applications or groups in Marathon is performed as a deployment.
 A deployment is a set of actions, that can do:

 - Start/Stop one or more applications